Dannyism11/Lession_Detection_in_RL/README.md

-# Active Lesion Localization with DQN and PPO
+# Active Lesion Localization with DQN and PPO in LITS

 Public repository link: https://github.com/Dannyism11/Lession_Detection_in_RL